derinmetcalfe/quantblazor/readme.md

 ## Features

 - **Multiple Pricing Models**: Choose from Black-Scholes, Binomial Tree, or Monte Carlo Simulation to price options
-- **Real-Time Data Retrieval**: User inputs are used to build the API request string that pulls data directly from the relevant endpoint, minimalising overhead
+- **Real-Time Data Retrieval**: User inputs are used to build the API request string that pulls data directly from the relevant endpoint, minimising overhead
 - **Interactive Visualisations**:
     - Historical adjusted closing price of the selected stock
     - Simulated price paths from the Monte Carlo Simulation